-- RxNextPktToAck received for a packet that has not been sent - Inconsistency in other fields when all Cmd, Count, CTL, and CRC checks pass
+- RxNextPktToAck received (in a NOP with validated CRC) for a packet that has not been sent - Inconsistency in other fields when all Cmd, Count, CTL, and CRC checks pass

 In Gen1 protocol, detection of any protocol error results in the immediate setting of Link Error [Protocol Error].
 At this point, framing on the link must be assumed to have been lost, and the link interface may go to an indeterminate state.